ellisonbg/py4science/book/whirlwind_tour.rst

-We've done a fair amount in the examples thus far: parsed data files, fetched data from a web server, done some descriptive statistics and regressions, parsed text, and denoised image data using Fourier transforms, and we have not yet opened the most powerful toolbox in the python scientific computing arsenal: ``scipy``.
+We've done a fair amount in the examples thus far: parsed data files, fetched data from a web server, done some descriptive statistics and regressions, plotted density functions and best-fit normal distributions, parsed text, and denoised image data using Fourier transforms, and we have yet to open the most powerful toolbox in the python scientific computing arsenal: ``scipy``.
 Like Matlab before it, ``scipy`` at its core is a python wrapper around the FORTRAN libraries that are the foundation of modern scientific